Coming to UK - What's Next?

 #MyBBN Photo Contest - Win prizes!

-- Upload a photo of you wearing your Kentucky blue item or at a spot on campus when you arrive.
+- Take a photo of you wearing your Kentucky blue item at your favorite spot on campus.

 If you have any questions about the contest, don’t hesitate to contact us Andrea Gils, Marketing and Communications Manager at firstname.lastname@example.org.